hpe-storage/scod/docs/cosi_driver/deployment.md

         - uk1.data.cloud.hpe.com
 4. To locate the S3 endpoint:
     * Log into HPE Data Services Cloud Console.
-    * Launch the service that your HPE Alletra Storage MP X 10000 device is assigned to.
+    * Launch the service that your HPE Alletra Storage MP X10000 device is assigned to.
     * Select _Data Ops Manager_.
     * From the menu on the left, select _Systems_.
 From the list click on the name of the system you want to use for COSI operations.
     * Click on the _Networking_ tab.
 Under the _Frontend Network_ section, save the value of the _Network DNS Subdomains_ field.